 Early Replacement: The full installation cost is provided in the table above.
-The assumed deferred cost (after 8 years) of replacing existing equipment with a new baseline unit is assumed to be $4,045 .
+The assumed deferred cost (after 8 years) of replacing existing equipment with a new baseline unit is assumed to be $4,045 in 2021 and $4,627 in 2022 and beyond.
 This cost should be discounted to present value using the nominal discount rate.

 Loadshape